This Red Velvet Biscotti is incredibly easy to make, & produces a rich tasting, gorgeous biscotti. A unique accompaniment for your beverage!

 Also, now that my husband has graduated and is working in an office with a bunch of other people, I have somewhere to foist it all off to, which is a load off - literally!

-I’d also been working on a gluten-free chewy red velvet chocolate chip cookie for Beyond Flour, my gluten-free blog.
+I’d also been working on a recipe for https://celebrationgeneration.com/red-velvet-brownies/, as well as a gluten-free chewy red velvet chocolate chip cookie recipe for Beyond Flour, my gluten-free blog.

 ...
 So obviously, I needed to make a red velvet biscotti, at the same time!